Why Start a Mind Mapping User Group?

 By: David Halverson (Guest Blogger)

 This is the first in a series of blog posts by David Halverson, discussing the topic of building a mind mapping community within your company.
-Follow the MindManager Blog to read David’s full series.
+You can read his full series by clicking on the links below:

 What is a mind mapping community?

 As the name implies, a community of mind mappers is a group of employees that have been exposed to mind mapping at some point and wish to further their personal skills or wish to promote it within their company.
 Her are the characteristics of a mind mapping community: